-Example of BART INIT with the -r Option
+The following example shows invoking BART INIT with the -r option

 When you invoke the BART INIT command with the -r option, BART rebuilds the backupinfo file using the content of the backup directory for the server specified or for all servers.
 The BART backupinfo file is initially created by the BACKUP subcommand and contains the backup information used by BART.